TheRedmc-Off/WebAppBuilder/README.md

 ## Installation

-Download the latest release or download source code to compile it
+Download the latest release or download source code and run it bu using `python WebAppBuilder.py`

 ## Running Tests